 Rational Emotive Behavioural Therapy (REBT)

-I train and supervise student and qualified counsellors, psychologists and social workers in a number of subjects relating to counselling and the use of mindfulness principle and skills.
+I train and supervise students and qualified counsellors, psychotherapists, psychologists and social workers in a range of subjects relating to counselling and the use of mindfulness principles and skills.

 Accredited register membership

 - Body dysmorphic disorder

 - Bulimia nervosa